lyteword/chspurgeon-tod/volume-2/psalm-42.md

 **Verse 10.** *They say daily unto me.* Here's their constancy and perseverance in this their carriage and language, it is *daily,* or *all the day,* (Mwyh-lk) It is not only for a fit and away, but it is their frequent and continual practice; it's every, and it's all the day; they begin in the morning, and they hold out still till night as unquiet persons use to do; and they begin the week with it, and so they continue till the end; he could never come into their company or near them, but he had such language from them. *Thomas Horton.*

 **Verse 10.** *Where is thy God?* David might rather have said to them, Where are your eyes? where is your sight? for God is not only in heaven, but in me.
 Though David was shut out from the sanctuary, yet David's soul was a sanctuary for God; for God is not tied to a sanctuary made with hands.
 God hath two sanctuaries, he hath two heavens—the heaven of heavens and a broken spirit.
 God dwelt in David as in his temple.
 God was with David and in him; and he was never more with him, nor never more in him than in his greatest afflictions.
 They wanted eyes, he wanted not God.
 Though sometimes God hide himself, not only from the world but from his own children, yet he is there; howsoever their sorrow is such that it dims their sight (as we see in Hagar), so that they cannot see him for the present, he sometimes looks in their face, as we see in Mary's case.
 She could not see Christ distinctly, but thought him to be the gardener.
-There is a kind of concealment awhile in heavenly wisdom, yet notwithstanding, God is with his children always, and they know it by faith though not by feeling always...Therefore, it was an ignorant question of them to ask, *Where is thy God?* It showed that they were ignorant of the passages of God's dealing with his children, as indeed none are greater atheists than your scoffers. *Where is thy God?* as if God had been only a God of observation, to be observed outwardly in all his passages towards his children; whereas, as I said, he is a God hiding himself ofttimes; and he shows himself in contrary conditions most of all, most comfortably.
+There is a kind of concealment awhile in heavenly wisdom, yet notwithstanding, God is with his children always, and they know it by faith though not by feeling always...
+Therefore, it was an ignorant question of them to ask, *Where is thy God?* It showed that they were ignorant of the passages of God's dealing with his children, as indeed none are greater atheists than your scoffers. *Where is thy God?* as if God had been only a God of observation, to be observed outwardly in all his passages towards his children; whereas, as I said, he is a God hiding himself ofttimes; and he shows himself in contrary conditions most of all, most comfortably.
 His work is by contraries.
 But these carnal men were ignorant of the mysteries of religion, and the mysteries of divine providence towards God's children.
 Therefore, their question savours of their disposition, *Where is now thy God?
 Richard Sibbes.*

 **Verse 10.** *Where is thy God?* It is the deriding question which persecutors put to the saints in the time of their trials and troubles, *Ubi Deus?* "Where is now your God?"
 But they may return a bold and confident answer, *Hic Deus,* "Our God is here, "our God is nigh unto us, our God is round about us, our God is in the midst of us, our God has given us his promise "that he will never leave us nor forsake us."
 Heb 13:5.
 In every trouble, in every danger, in every death, the Lord will be sure to keep us company.
 God will bear his children company, not only whilst they are in a delightful paradise, but also when they are in a howling wilderness.
 Ho 2:14.
 When a company of poor Christians were going into banishment, one standing by to see them pass along said, that it was a very sad condition that those poor people were in, to be thus hurried from the society of men, and to be made companions of the beasts of the fields.
 True, said another, it were a sad condition indeed, if they were carried to a place where they should not find their God; but let them be of good cheer, for God goes along with them, and will exhibit the comforts of his presence whithersoever they go, his presence is infinite, and filleth all places.
 The Rabbins put *Makom,* which signifies *place,* among the names of God; Bythner brings them in expounding that text Es 4:14, thus: "Deliverance shall arise from another place, "that is, from God.
 Now, they called God *place,* because he is in every place, filling heaven and earth with his presence. *Thomas Brooks.*

 **Verse 10.** Forest flies, small as they are, drive the noble war horse mad; therefore David says, *As with a sword in my bones, mine enemies reproach me; while they say daily unto me, Where is thy God?
 Frederick William Robertson,* 1851.

 **Verse 11.** Imitate here the example of David, instead of yielding to a vague grief: cite your soul; *enquire* of it the particular cause of your sorrow: different remedies will be requisite according to the different sources of your distress; and be careful that you trifle not with God, and your comfort, and your salvation, while you enquire of your soul, *Why art thou cast down, O my soul?* Be impartial, there is another and more solemn judgment to succeed: be persevering, like the psalmist, return, again and again to the investigation: be prayerful; self love, or the delusion of your heart, may otherwise deceive you.
-Pray then to God, to "search you, and see if there be any wicked way in you." *Henry Kollock, D.D., in "Sermons,"* etc. 1822.
+Pray then to God, to "search you, and see if there be any wicked way in you." *Henry Kollock, D. D., in "Sermons,"* etc. 1822.

-**Verse 11.** *Hope.* Hope is like the sun, which, as we journey towards it, casts the shadow of our burden behind us. *Samuel Smiles, L.L.D.*
+**Verse 11.** *Hope.* Hope is like the sun, which, as we journey towards it, casts the shadow of our burden behind us. *Samuel Smiles, L. L. D.*

 **Verse 11.** *God...is the health of my countenance.* The health of David's countenance was not in his countenance, but *in his God,* and this makes his faith silence his fears, and so peremptorily resolve upon it, that there is a time coming (how near so ever he now lies to the grave's mouth) when he *shall yet praise him.* The health and life of thy grace lie both of them, not in thy grace, saith faith, but *in God*, who is *thy* God, therefore I shall yet live and praise him.
 I do not wonder that the weak Christian is melancholy and sad, when he sees his sickly face in any other glass than this. *William Gurnall.*

 **Verse 11.** *The health of my countenance.* The countenance is often a true index to the mind.
 In the present awakening in religion, nothing is more remarkable than the sad or joyous looks of those whom God has spiritually exercised.
 It is easy who are sad, and who happy.
 There is nothing new in this; the psalmist says, "My soul is cast down within me."
-Therefore had he a dejected countenance; but said he, "Send thy light and thy truth; let them lead me; then will I go unto God, my exceeding joy...And he shall be *the health of my countenance."* In his sorrow, the face of Jesus was marred more than any man's, and his visage more than the sons of men.
+Therefore had he a dejected countenance; but said he, "Send thy light and thy truth; let them lead me; then will I go unto God, my exceeding joy...
+And he shall be *the health of my countenance."* In his sorrow, the face of Jesus was marred more than any man's, and his visage more than the sons of men.
 The martyr Stephen was so filled with the sight of Jesus, that in the midst of his persecutors, with death in prospect, he had a face which "shone as the face of an angel."
 My friend, how is it with thee?
 Is thy countenance sad? or doth it shine with the joy of the Lord, telling the true tale of thy life and lot? *J. Denham Smith.* 1860.

 **Verse 11.** Hast thou seen the sun shine forth in February, and the sky blue, and the hedgerows bursting into bud, and the primrose peeping beneath the bank, and the birds singing in the bushes?
 Thou hast thought that spring was already come in its beauty and sweet odours.
 But a few days, and the clouds returned, and the atmosphere was chilled, and the birds were mute, and snow was on the ground, and thou hast said that spring would never come.
 And thus sometimes the young convert finds his fears removed, and the comforts of the gospel shed abroad in his heart, and praise and thanksgiving, and a new song put in his mouth.
 And he deems unadvisedly that his troubles are past for ever.
 But awhile, and his doubts return, and his comforts die away, and his light is taken from him, and his spirit is overwhelmed, and he is fain to conclude that salvation and all its blessings are not for him.
 But the spring, though late, shall break at last. *Why art thou cast down, O my soul? and why art thou disquieted within me?
 H. G. Salter's "Book of Illustrations,"* 1840.